 Whatever the reason for the risk assessment, there are five steps that you need to take:

 ● Identification of risk or hazard: where is it and what is it?

 ● Decide who is at risk and how: for example, childcare staff, children, parents, cooks, cleaners.

 ● Evaluate the risks and decide on precautions: can you get rid of the risk altogether; if not how can you control it?

 ● Record your findings and implement them: prioritise, make a plan of action if necessary.

 ● Monitoring and review: how do you know if what has been decided is working, or is thorough enough?

 More information about legal requirements and standards can be found on the website of the Health and Safety Executive.
-Pre-school Learning Alliance publications, including Managing Risk, Good Practice in Early Years Infection Control, Accident Record and Incident Record can be ordered from the Alliance shop.
+Early Years Alliance publications, including Managing Risk, Good Practice in Early Years Infection Control, Accident Record and Incident Record can be ordered from the Alliance shop.